 1 teaspoon hot smoked paprika

-Place chiles into a skillet over medium-high heat and toast, stirring occasionally, until fragrant; about 5 minutes.
-Add toasted chiles to a blender.
-Blend until finely ground.
+Add the toasted chiles to a blender and blend until finely ground.
 Leave the lid in place until any dust settles so you do not get a cloud of ground chile peppers in your face.

 Add ground chile peppers to a spice jar then top with the cumin, garlic powder, oregano, and hot smoked paprika.
 Seal the jar then shake.
-Store the chili powder in a dark pantry up to 6 months.
+Store the chili powder up to 6 months.